haltu/muuri/README.md

 ### dragSend

-Triggered for the sending grid when an item is dragged into another grid.
+Triggered when an item is dragged into another grid.
+Triggered for the originating grid.

 **Arguments**